Matthew Santoro

-Matthew Santoro (born July 16, 1985) is a Canadian Twitch streamer, YouTuber, and social media influencer.
-He compiles top ten lists and "50 Amazing Facts" videos on his main channel.
-Other channels he owned, for vlogging and gaming, are no longer available.
+Matthew Santoro (born July 16, 1985) is a Canadian YouTuber, live streamer, and educator.
+He creates top ten lists and "50 Amazing Facts" videos.
+Santoro previously produced vlogging and gaming videos, which are no longer available.

-As of March 18, 2023, Santoro's channel has 6.1 million subscribers and 1.4 billion views.
+As of June 2023, Santoro's channel has 6.02 million subscribers and 1.5 billion views.

 Channel history

 Santoro most frequently uploads top ten lists, such as "10 Forbidden Places You’re Not Allowed to Visit!" and "10 Extremely BIZARRE Phobias People Actually Have!".

 Personal life

-Santoro grew up in Welland, Ontario and later moved St. Catharines, Ontario.
+Santoro grew up in Welland, Ontario, and later moved to St. Catharines, Ontario.
 He is of Italian descent through his father, while his mother is French-Canadian.
 In May 2015, he moved to Toronto, Ontario.
 A fan of Drake and hip-hop culture, Santoro often refers to Toronto as "The 6ix".

 In January 2016, he uploaded a video titled My Abuse Story.
-He tearfully talked about an unnamed romantic partner, who he claimed was manipulative and forced him to turn his friends and family away in favour of her and she had also psychologically and physically abused him during their relationship.
+He tearfully talked about an unnamed romantic partner, whom he claimed was manipulative and forced him to turn his friends and family away in favour of her and she had also psychologically and physically abused him during their relationship.
 It was claimed by his friend, Rob Gavagan (né Dyke), that the "unnamed partner" mentioned in the video was Nicole Arbour.

-Santoro moved to Los Angeles in the first week of January 2017 and possesses a U.S. green card but maintains Canadian citizenship.
+Santoro moved to Los Angeles in the first week of January 2017 and possesses a U.S. green card, but maintained his Canadian citizenship.

 On October 21, 2017, Santoro released a video revealing that he suffers from clinical depression.
-He has made several update videos explaining his progress and he has since been doing better.
+Santoro made several videos afterwards explaining his progress and improvements.

 On July 27, 2020, Santoro explained that after moving back to Toronto, someone or some group stole a trailer from the moving company that housed most of his belongings, leaving him nothing other than what he had moved back to Toronto with himself.
 The stolen trailer was found on July 30, and its contents were returned to Santoro on July 31, although some items were still missing, and several were damaged.